ViewSonic Library > Education > Teaching with Technology > Video-Assisted Learning: Using Educational Videos to Teach

 What Counts as Video-Assisted Learning?

 It is important to be well informed when making decisions related to video-assisted learning.
 Especially if you plan to use videos as a supplementary form of education outside of the usual classroom ”movie-day.”
-Using videos for social-emotional learning, for example, needs to be done with caution as videos can give a limited worldview to a topic that is quite vast.
+Using videos for social-emotional learning, for example, needs to be done with caution as videos might offer a limited worldview on a topic that is quite vast.

 Video-assisted learning can be used to supplement any of the following areas of education: